jorgeRafaelSJ/connect-four/README.md

 	colHover (service) - has function to add hovering class to column on ngHover. playAgain (service) - has function that resets the view board.

+##### directives:

+	board-container - has the table for the game rules-container - game rules
+	welcome-container - welcome text and turn information